discolabs/custard-js/README.md

 # Custard.js
 Custard.js is a lightweight Javascript library that provides a simple, robust, standardised approach to customising online checkout pages for Shopify themes.

-It's based on the design patterns and development work conducted at [Disco], especially in relation to our work on the [Submarine] platform, and is designed for use by freelancers, developers and agencies working with [Shopify Plus] merchants.
+It's based on the design patterns and development work conducted at [Disco Labs], especially in relation to our work on the [Submarine] platform, and is designed for use by freelancers, developers and agencies working with [Shopify Plus] merchants.

 ## Installation and setup